ngrx/platform/projects/ngrx.io/content/guide/entity/adapter.md

 - `removeAll`: Clear entity collection.
 - `updateOne`: Update one entity in the collection.
 Supports partial updates.
 - `updateMany`: Update multiple entities in the collection.
 Supports partial updates.
 - `upsertOne`: Add or Update one entity in the collection.
-Supports partial updates.
 - `upsertMany`: Add or Update multiple entities in the collection.
-Supports partial updates.
 - `mapOne`: Update one entity in the collection by defining a map function.
 - `map`: Update multiple entities in the collection by defining a map function, similar to [Array.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).